-SUBMISSIONS ARE OFFICIALLY CLOSED FOR 2021
+SUBMISSIONS ARE OFFICIALLY CLOSED UNTIL JULY 2023

 I’m in awe of anyone who is determined to put themselves out there to showcase their thoughts and feelings on any subject.
 Thank you for your willingness to be a part of this with me!

 The first anthology produced by The Short of It – The Sound of Brilliance

 I’m interested in receiving any style of writing which can succinctly reveal depth, emotion, and meaning.
 Submit your work in the style that you are most comfortable with.
 Some examples of poetry – haiku, senryu, etheree, tetractys, kimo, cinquain, lanturne, paiku, rictameter, tanka – just to name a few styles.
 Or, if you prefer writing stories – 6, 10, 100-word, or 3-line pieces are also appropriate.
 I’m looking for work that is 150 or fewer words.
 While we’ve made exceptions to some of these rules in the past because they were just too good not to accept—no longer, it’s not fair to those who do follow the guidelines.
 The amount of talent has increased exponentially, and we are limited to 52 features!
 Please adhere to the guidelines, or you may find your submission(s) rejected.

 - Follow I Write Her – it’s not mandatory, but it will help you stay informed about what’s happening with The Short of It.
 Facebook, Twitter, or the blog’s purple Follow Button to the right.

 - I ask that you make it an exclusive submission to I Write Her.
 This means that it is unpublished (including your blog or website) and has not been submitted elsewhere simultaneously.
 I promise that there will be a maximum of six weeks to get your work read.